Governor: France

 During the Ancien Régime in France, the representative of the king in his provinces and cities was the gouverneur.
-Royal officers chosen from the highest nobility, provincial and city governors (oversight of provinces and cities was frequently combined) were predominantly military positions in charge of defense and policing.
-Provincial governors – also called "leutenant generals" – also had the ability of convoking provincial parlements, provincial estates and municipal bodies.
+Royal officers were chosen from the highest nobility, and provincial and city governors (oversight of provinces and cities was frequently combined) were predominantly military positions in charge of defense and policing.
+Provincial governors – also called "lieutenant generals" – also had the ability to convoke provincial parlements, provincial estates and municipal bodies.
 The title "gouverneur" first appeared under Charles VI.
 The ordinance of Blois of 1579 reduced their number to 12, but an ordinance of 1779 increased their number to 39 (18 first-class governors, 21 second-class governors).
 Although in principle, they were the king's representatives and their charges could be revoked at the king's will, some governors had installed themselves and their heirs as a provincial dynasty.
 The governors were at the height of their power from the middle of the 16th to the middle of the 17th century, but their role in provincial unrest during the civil wars led Cardinal Richelieu to create the more tractable positions of intendants of finance, policing and justice, and in the 18th century the role of provincial governors was greatly curtailed.